 Each grant recipient receives funding of $15,000.
 Grants are exclusive to female business owners working in design, fashion, music, and arts.
 Selections are judged by creativity and innovation, business acumen and planning, and demonstration of a financial need.

 There are hundreds of SBA-sponsored Small Business Development Centers around the country, typically housed at colleges and universities.
-SBDCs provide free, one-on-one business consulting services including help to make profitable business plans, researching markets and finding financing.
+SBDCs provide free, one-on-one business consulting services including help on how to write a profitable business plan, researching markets and finding financing, and so on.

 Suggested Blog – What Is The SBA’s Definition of Small Business (And Why)?